Overview

 Legl uses Entrust Identity Verification, a third-party provider of identity verification services, to power proof of identity searches.

-For further information about the checks Entrust runs, please click here.
+For further information about the checks Entrust runs, read their electronic identity verification overview.

 Legl uses Entrust Identity Verification to power identity document verification.
 Entrust's Identity Document Check consists of a visual image scan that analyses passports and other identity documents, and cross-references the following databases: